 6/20/2001 (AP via NJ.com) BATON ROUGE, La. — Starting next month, state police will have a lot more to report to the Louisiana Gaming Control Board than Harrah’s New Orleans Casino’s monthly revenue figures.

-Under a plan adopted at Tuesday’s gaming board meeting, state police also will track the number of full- part-time casino employees, how much they earn who’s getting free or discounted meals each month.
+Under a plan adopted at Tuesday’s gaming board meeting, state police also will track the number of full- and part-time casino employees, how much they earn and who’s getting free or discounted meals each month.

-These measures will allow gaming regulators to make sure that the casino is in compliance with stipulations in the new law, passed the Legislature in March, authorizing a $50 million tax cut for the casino.
+These measures will allow gaming regulators to make sure that the casino is in compliance with stipulations in the new law, passed by the Legislature in March, authorizing a $50 million tax cut for the casino.

-The law requires the gambling hall to preserve at least 90 percent of the jobs cut no more than 10 percent of the salary total from the level March 8, the day the gaming board approved a new casino operating contract.
+The law requires the gambling hall to preserve at least 90 percent of the jobs and cut no more than 10 percent of the salary total from the level March 8, the day the gaming board approved a new casino operating contract.

 “I think it’s about time.
 I’m glad there is a monitoring mechanism that is being put in place,” said Sen. Diana Bajoie, D-New Orleans, who wrote the employment guarantee portion of the law.
 “If we’re going to give them that kind of tax break, we need to make sure that the numbers of employees are maintained.”

 State police will have the audited March 8 employment figures from JCC Holding Co., the owner of the casino, available next month.
 They plan to verify the number of casino employees from that date but use salary figures from March 15, the nearest payday, audit director Susan Demouy said.

 The gaming board chose to have state police count the number of full- and part-time employees instead of a more complicated measure that would have converted the number of hours worked by part-time employees into full-time equivalents.